How to Avoid Miscommunication in Business Text Messaging

 3. Lack of body language

 Again, we can tell a lot about how someone is feeling by noticing their body language.
 Folded arms indicate resistance, raised eyebrows signal disbelief or discomfort, and fidgeting denotes anxiety.
-While smiling usually conveys happiness, humour and friendliness.
+Smiling usually conveys happiness, humour, and friendliness.
 With a text, you have no clue about the other person's body language.
+If either party misinterprets anything, it can easily lead to full-blown texting arguments.

 4. Language style differences

 Different generations use their own digital language.
-For example, older generations tend to use proper grammar, spelling and punctuation, whereas younger people seem to use abbreviations and emojis.
-In the first case, texts can come across as stiff and formal, while in the latter, they can be seen as the opposite.
+For example, older generations tend to use proper grammar, spelling, and punctuation, whereas younger people seem to be more comfortable with using emojis and abbreviations.
+In the first case, texting can be misconstrued as stiff and formal, while in the latter, it can be seen as the opposite.
+But it's not even a matter of personal choice; some of this texting lingo was invented only recently, making older generations even more susceptible to text miscommunication.

 5. Communication time-delays

-Texts are sent and received virtually instantly, however, we don't respond to many messages in real-time.
-We might be talking on a phone call, in the middle of a task, or travelling from A to B when a text comes through.
+Texts are sent and received virtually instantly.
+That's why it is often expected that replies will be instant, too.
+However, we don't always respond to these messages in real-time.
+We might be talking on another phone call, in the middle of a task, or travelling from A to B when a text comes through.
 We could even be asleep!
-But if we don't reply quickly, the sender might wonder why we're not responding and end up getting impatient or think we're ignoring them.
+But if we don't text back right away, the sender might wonder why we're not responding and end up getting impatient or thinking we're ignoring them.

 Busy woman multi-tasking